Victor Feldman: Professional life and career

 In 1957, Feldman settled in Los Angeles permanently and then specialised in lucrative session work for the US film and recording industry, with the exception of joining the Cannonball Adderley Quintet in 1960-61.
+Feldman's vibraphone soloing is featured extensively on the Grammy Award-winning The Music from Peter Gunn, with AllMusic writing, "There's some particularly impressive work by drummer Shelly Manne and vibes player Victor Feldman, whose cool, understated playing seems to deliberately recall that of Milt Jackson."

 He also branched out to work with a variety of musicians outside of jazz, recording with artists such as Frank Zappa in 1967, Steely Dan and Joni Mitchell in the 1970s and Tom Waits and Joe Walsh in the 1980s.
-It is Feldman's percussion work on Steely Dan's song "Do It Again" that gives the song its Latin groove.
-Feldman appears on all seven Steely Dan albums released in the 1970s and 1980 in the band's first incarnation.
+Feldman appeared on all seven Steely Dan albums released in the 1970s and 1980s in the band's first incarnation.

-Feldman's vibraphone soloing is featured extensively on the Grammy Award-winning The Music from Peter Gunn, with AllMusic writing, "There's some particularly impressive work by drummer Shelly Manne and vibes player Victor Feldman, whose cool, understated playing seems to deliberately recall that of Milt Jackson."

 Feldman died of a heart attack in 1987 at his home in Los Angeles, aged 53, following an asthma attack.

 In 2009, he was inducted in the Musicians Hall of Fame and Museum in Nashville.